 This is a tradition that every family should enjoy.
 Spend time – one night a week – as a family having fun!
-Get out the board games like Sorry or Monopoly; buy a new deck (or two) of cards and teach your kids how to play WAR, or Hearts.
+Get out the board games like Sorry or Scrabble; buy a new deck (or two) of cards and teach your kids how to play WAR or HEARTS.
 Enjoy the bonding and laughter than comes when you play games with your kids.
 (No electronics allowed!)

-Monday is often a good choice – especially if you have teenagers.
-Don’t make Friday of Saturday game night.
+Monday night is often a good choice – especially if you have teenagers.
+Don’t make Friday or Saturday game night.
 Plan on a couple of hours after dinner.
 Let family members take turns picking the games and making the treats.